maisiesadler53/Distributed_gol/README.md

 The coursework requires two independent implementations.
 You will be required to submit **both** implementations (assuming both were attempted).
 Every student is required to upload their full work to Blackboard.
 There will be three sperate submissions points on Blackboard - one for the report and two for each implementation.

-- For the report you must submit a single file called `report.pdf`.
+- For the report, you must submit a single file called `report.pdf`.
-- For the parallel implementation you must submit a single zip file called `parallel.zip`.
+- For the parallel implementation, you must submit a single zip file called `parallel.zip`.
 It must contain all the code required to compile and run the program.
-- For the distributed implementation you must submit a single zip file called `distributed.zip`.
+- For the distributed implementation, you must submit a single zip file called `distributed.zip`.
 It must contain all the code required to compile and run the program.

 Submitting different filenames or file formats (e.g. `.docx`, `.tex`, `.7z` or `.rar`) will result in a mark penalty.